 As a banking product, it's pretty solid.
-The interest rate on the savings account is high and you can avoid the slightly annoying six transaction limit.
+The interest rate on the savings product is high and you can avoid the slightly annoying six transaction limit.
 You also get 4x the FDIC insurance since your money can be spread out over seven different banks.
-This is nice but it's a perk without much of a punch (you shouldn't have $250k in your savings account, let alone $500k or $999k).
+This is nice but it's a perk without much of a punch (you shouldn't have $250k in your savings account anyway, let alone $500k or $999k).

-The checking account comes with a debit card with unlimited ATM fee reimbursement worldwide and no foreign transaction fees, which is a great perk you don't see often.
+The checking account comes with a debit card with unlimited ATM fee reimbursement worldwide and no foreign transaction fees, which is a great perk you don’t see often.
 No interest is paid on the account but you can transfer between the two accounts to maximize your interest income.

 If you want to compare it with Wealthfront, a big roboadvisor competitor, and their cash account – it's very similar.
 Wealthfront also has $1mm of FDIC insurance and a high-interest rate (0.26% APY as of 3/18/2020).
 Their partner banks, as of February 2019, were East West Bank, Associated Bank, TriState Capital Bank, and Citibank N.A.

 If you’re thinking about investing with Betterment, now you can tap into an FDIC insured savings and checking product.
 This can help you consolidate a lot of your finances in one place.
 Check out our full Betterment review.